squinkylabs/SquinkyVCV/docs/sq.md

 It works like you would expect.

 Note that there is a blinking "DOS cursor".
 It does not follow the mouse cursor much of the time.
 Note editing may done via the keyboard and this cursor, or with the mouse.
+A very powerful feature is the ability to select more than one note, and apply edits to all of them at once.

 The computer keyboard is the fastest way to ender notes.
 Details are in [Keyboard Summary](./keymap.md).